Darcy Kuemper: Washington Capitals (2022–2024)

+Return to Los Angeles (2024–present)

+Following his second season in Washington, Kuemper was traded back to the Los Angeles Kings on June 19, 2024, in exchange for Pierre-Luc Dubois.
+In the 2024–25 season, he appeared in 50 games, recording a 31–11–7 record and finishing second in the league in goals against average (2.02) and third in save percentage (.922).
+The Kings allowed the second-fewest goals of any team, and Kuemper was for the first time named a finalist for the Vezina Trophy.

 International play

-On April 12, 2018, Kuemper was named to Team Canada's senior team to compete at the 2018 IIHF World Championship.
-He played 7 games with a .867 save percentage, while Team Canada finished fourth.
-Kuemper joined Team Canada again for the 2021 IIHF World Championship.
-He recorded a .916 save percentage in 8 games, helping Team Canada win the gold medal.
+On April 12, 2018, Kuemper was named to Canada national team to compete at the 2018 World Championship.
+He played seven games with a .867 save percentage, while Canada finished fourth.
+Kuemper later joined Canada for the 2021 World Championship.
+He recorded a .916 save percentage in eight games, helping Canada win the gold medal.